aabdyrak001/homeroom/README.md

 # homeroom

-HOMEROOM is an application to help students and teachers in Kyrgyzstan transition to online schooling during COVID-19 crisis.
+HOMEROOM is an application to help students and teachers in Kyrgyzstan transition to online schooling during COVID-19.

 This project is one of my initial Node projects, a product of 1.5 week of hard work with special meaning to me and my younger siblings, who encountered problems with homeschooling.